 The decision to use Andy White was made by George Martin.
 George Martin was not familiar with Ringo and based on previous experience with Pete Best, Martin did not want to chance using a drummer he didn’t trust to deliver solid tracks for the band’s debut album.

-After giving in to Martin this one time, the band insisted on using Ringo.
+After giving into Martin this one time, the band insisted on using Ringo.
 Ringo was their man and they saw no reason to replace him.
-To their eyes, Ringo was just as good or better than Andy White.
-The band prevailed.
+In their eyes, Ringo was just as good or better than Andy White.
+The band held firm and prevailed.
 This is probably where the rumors started about Ringo not playing on the band’s sessions.

-Ringo concedes that Paul played drums on a total of five recordings.
-There are: “Back In The USSR”, “Dear Prudence”, “Why Don’t We Do It In The Road?”, “Wild Honey Pie” and “The Ballad Of John and Yoko” The four from the White Album were done when Ringo quit the band for a few days.
+Ringo concedes that Paul played drums on a total of four recordings.
+They are: “Back In The USSR”, “Martha My Dear”, “Dear Prudence” and “The Ballad Of John and Yoko” The three from the White Album were done when Ringo quit the band for a few days.
 “The Ballad Of John and Yoko” was a quick take John and Paul did when Ringo was not available.

 Several years ago great session drummer Bernard Purdie made some bizarre claims taking credit for playing on many of The Beatles’ recordings.
 To me this seemed ridiculous.
 Now, with much more drumming experience under my belt, I felt compelled to verify this.